MetOffice/forest-nwcsaf-regrid/README.md

 **Note:** It has some minor EIDA50 specific peculiarities that could be cleaned up.

 **Note:** FOREST-Lite supports `web_mercator_x` and `web_mercator_y` dimensions.
 Perhaps this could be back-ported to FOREST-Original.

+### Destination grid size

+The target web mercator grid is controlled via the `--plot-width` flag.
+The code uses `plot_width = plot_height` as arguments to a `datashader.Canvas` to determine the output grid.